samparthivskumar/Towards-Transparency-in-AI-Explainable-Bird-Species-Image-Classification-for-Ecological-Research/README.md

 5. MATLAB Coder (optional): Required if you wish to generate C/C++ code from your MATLAB code.

-4. **Instructions for Training and Evaluating a Deep Learning Model**
+**4. Instructions for Training and Evaluating a Deep Learning Model**

 **Step 1: Prepare Your Dataset**
 1. Load the Dataset: